 At Para PowerPlay Association, our mission is to foster inclusion and respect in sports.
 We believe in breaking down barriers and making athletic opportunities accessible to everyone in the community.

-February 15th 5:30PM-7:30PM - special appearance from Paralympic Gold Medalist Paul Rosen!
+We might even have another special appearance from Paralympic Gold Medalist Paul Rosen!

 We're looking for both able-bodied and disabled players to join our Para PowerPlay Para Hockey team out of Greenwood, NS!